ENME480/Lab-Code/Week 6 - Forward Kinematics/Studio-6_1-FK-Gazebo.md

 #### - Changes in ```enme480_fk.xacro```

 Add the following snippet to add the plate mesh to the environment.
 The code will be explained in class and you have to figure out where to add the snippets.
+Keep a base plate dimensions of `0.3 x 0.3 x 0.1`

 Snippet 1: Defining the description of Base Plate